tarotez/sleepstages/Readme.md

 pip install torch pytorch-ignite torchsummary pyserial PyDAQmx PyQt5 tqdm scipy matplotlib sklearn
 ```

-If Anaconda3 is already installed, some additional Python packages should be installed.
+If Anaconda3 is already installed, some additional Python packages are required.
 These can be installed using conda,

 ```
-conda install pyserial torch pytorch-ignite torchsummary PyDAQmx
+conda install torch pytorch-ignite torchsummary pyserial PyDAQmx
 ```

-Version information:
+Tested versions (more recent versions should work too):

 ```
 Anaconda3 version 5.3.1 or higher